RustFestEU/blog.rustfest.eu/papers.md

 We will give more details once CFP opens.

-## Anonymized Selection Process

-In the first instance our CFP selection process is based only on title and abstract.

 ## What we cover if you are selected

 - Free conference ticket
 - Accommodation
-- We intend to pay travel support if needed